BIOS3010/Module-4-Pairwise-alignment-2/README.md

 !
 Explain/interpret the reults
 !
 Modify the code above to work for nucleic acids
 !
-Blast a random nucleic acid sequence of 12 letters, and explain the results
+Blast a random nucleic acid sequence of 12 letters, and explain the results !
+Try both blasting against with a translated sequence, and against the genome sequences
 ```